w3c/horizontal-issue-tracker/docs/HOWTO.md

 ## Do these labels replace the need to ask for horizontal review?

 No.  The is *-tracker label asks for input on a specific issue.
-For through review, follow [the published process for requesting horitzontal review](https://www.w3.org/wiki/DocumentReview#How_to_get_horizontal_review)
+For comprehensive review, follow [the published process for requesting horitzontal review](https://www.w3.org/wiki/DocumentReview#How_to_get_horizontal_review)

 For horizontal review groups